maximsaltanov/nodejs-simple-bowling-calculator/README.md

 - Run 'npm install' in order to install dependencies
 - Create a '* .json' file to store the game results and specify a path to it in the config.json ({"storagePath": "<path_to_game.json file>"})
 - At this point you can run 'npm start' or 'npm run dev' to see the example app at http://localhost:8000.
+- Use 'npm test' to run the test suite

+## Tech

+- Node.js
+- Nodemon
+- Mocha
+- Chai

 ## API Contract